tldr-pages/tldr/pages/linux/toolbox-init-container.md

 # toolbox init-container

 > Initialize a running `toolbox` container.
-> This command is not expected to be directly invoked by humans, and cannot be used on the host.
+> This command is should not be executed by the user, and cannot be run on the host.
 > More information: <https://manned.org/toolbox-init-container.1>.

 - Initialize a running toolbox: